michael2012z/BitBible/markdown/KJV/files/Lev.md

 23. But if the bright spot stay in his place, and spread not, it is a burning boil; and the priest shall pronounce him clean.

-24. Or if there be any flesh, in the skin whereof there is a hot burning, and the quick flesh that burneth have a white bright spot, somewhat reddish, or white;a hot…: Heb. a burning of fire
+24. Or if there be any flesh, in the skin whereof there is a hot burning, and the quick flesh that burneth have a white bright spot, somewhat reddish, or white;

 25. Then the priest shall look upon it: and, behold, if the hair in the bright spot be turned white, and it be in sight deeper than the skin; it is a leprosy broken out of the burning: wherefore the priest shall pronounce him unclean: it is the plague of leprosy.